 Splurge on neutral staples.

 Invest in things like a crisp white shirt, a solid color dress, a couple of cardigans, a good pair of jeans, khaki pants and pencil skirts.
 All of these items can be dressed up or down with the right accessories, and will last season after season.
-You can find great bargains on scarves, chunky jewelry, handbags and ballet flats in discount stores like Target or Walmart, or even department stores like Kohl’s or JCPenney.
+You can find great bargains on scarves, chunky jewelry, handbags and ballet flats in discount stores like Target, Old Navy or Walmart (which actually has some cute fall styles here), or even department stores like Kohl’s or JCPenney.
 As for trendy pieces, treat yourself to one or two, but don’t invest too many of your hard-earned dollars on these fashion flavors of the month.

 Don’t fall for fall.